From Few to Many Faults: Optimal Adaptive Byzantine Agreement: Preliminaries

 We will also use \emph{aggregate signature scheme} \cite{EC:BGLS03}, which, for simplicity of presentation, we define to be a threshold signature scheme\footnote{The original definition is more general; it allows parties to sign different messages.
-We don't need this versatility in our results.} with $k = n.$
+We do not need this versatility in our results.} with $k = n.$

-\textbf{Communication Complexity.} We define the \emph{communication complexity} of an algorithm as the number of \emph{words} sent by honest nodes, where each word contains a constant number of signatures and a constant number of bits.
+\textbf{Communication Complexity.} We define the \emph{communication complexity} of an algorithm as the number of \emph{words} sent by honest nodes, where each word contains a constant number of signatures and a logarithmic number of bits.
+In our protocols, all messages contain a constant number of words, so we use word complexity and message complexity interchangeably.

-As pointed out by Spiegelman et al. \cite{spiegelman2020search}, there doesn't exist a partially synchronous algorithm that solves BA sending a bounded number of messages if messages sent before GST are counted.
+As pointed out by Spiegelman et al. \cite{spiegelman2020search}, there does not exist a partially synchronous algorithm that solves BA sending a bounded number of messages when counting messages sent before GST.
 Therefore, when speaking about the communication complexity of partially synchronous algorithms, we refer only to messages sent \emph{after} GST.